Benjamin J. Davis Jr.

-Benjamin Jefferson Davis Jr. (September 8, 1903 – August 22, 1964) was an African-American lawyer and Communist who was elected to the New York City Council in 1943, representing Harlem.
-He faced increasing opposition from outside Harlem after the end of World War II.
-In 1949 he was among a number of communist leaders prosecuted for violating the Smith Act.
+Benjamin Jefferson Davis Jr. (September 8, 1903 – August 22, 1964) was an American communist lawyer and politician who served on the New York City Council from 1944 until his expulsion in 1949.
+That year, he was among a number of communist leaders prosecuted for violating the Smith Act.
 He was convicted and sentenced to five years in prison.

+The son of a prominent African American Republican in Georgia, Davis was radicalized and gained notoriety defending labor organizer Angelo Herndon in 1933.
+Following the case, Davis joined the Communist Party USA and relocated to Harlem, where he worked as a journalist.
+He was elected to the New York City Council in 1943, becoming the first black communist elected to public office in the United States.